This is our Complete Guide to Surfing Tamarindo in Costa Rica.

 There’s also the international Juan Santamaria airport, which is about 4-5 hours out of Tamarindo.
 If you’re up for a long, scenic drive, there are plenty of car rental companies you can find at the airport.

-The surfing industry turned Tamarindo from a relatively sleepy fishing town into one of the most popular vacation season hangouts in all of Costa Rica.
-As such, it should be no surprise that the accommodation here is designed to be as surf-friendly as possible, with several high-quality hotels, campsites, bed and breakfasts, and other lodgings at your disposal.
+The surfing industry turned Tamarindo from a relatively sleepy fishing village into one of the most popular surfing destinations in all of Costa Rica.
+As such, it should be no surprise that the accommodation here is designed to be as surf-friendly as possible, with several high-quality surf camps, hotels, bed and breakfasts, and other lodgings at your disposal.

 15 Love Bed and Breakfast offers a peaceful retreat when you’re done surfing, and also a little something extra to keep you active and entertained?
 As the name suggests, the 15 Love Bed and Breakfast has the fun quirk of having two tennis courts.
 Otherwise, it’s a perfectly lovely and spacious bed and breakfast, bringing clean contemporary design and open plan rooms with some nice amenities, including a tropical lounge area and a juice bar.

 It is only 200 meters away from the beach, meaning you’re about a couple of minutes away from the sun, sand, and surf.
 There are standard king, suite king, and two-bedroom apartments on offer, with rates starting from $124 a night including full breakfast, too.

 Selina Tamarindo is a hotel and surf camp situated right across from Tamarindo Beach.
 If you’re one of the many newcomers looking to learn to surf amongst the best climate and conditions, then you might want to choose accommodation that also teaches you how to handle the waves.
 Surf lessons, surf camps, and board rentals are all available here.